betalgo/openai/Readme.md

 * Removed Microsoft.AspNet.WebApi.Client dependecy
 * The action build device has been updated to ubuntu due to suspicions that the EOL of the vocab.bpe file had been altered in the last few Windows builds.
 * Added support for TextEmbeddingAdaV2 Model.

-### 6.7.1
-* Introduced support for Whisper.
-* Grateful thanks to @shanepowell for contributing RetrieveFileContent.
-* Resolved an issue that was causing problems with the tokenizer.
-A clean build should hopefully address this.
-* Added support for skip options validation